 By Aliza Vigderman | Last Updated September 29, 2022

-Prime Day 2020, scheduled for October 13th and 14th, is set to be the biggest of all time.
-That’s no surprise, as since the COVID-19 pandemic, online shopping has risen to holiday levels, partially due to shutdowns of brick-and-mortar retailers and stay-at-home orders.
+Prime Day 2021, scheduled for June 21st and 22nd, is set to be the biggest of all time.
+That’s no surprise, as since the COVID-19 pandemic, online shopping has risen to holiday levels.
 But as Prime Day orders increase, so will package theft, affecting millions of Prime members.